ejaytc/Web-Scraper/README.md

 ```
 python3  toptenprogrammingL.py
 ```
-or you can make the program executable:
+or you can make the program executable:(GNU/Linux)
 ```
 $chmod +x toptenprogrammingL.py
 ```